uutzinger/2023_BME210/Readme.md

 sudo systemctl status my.service
 ```

-You need to stop the service if you want to modify the program.
+You need to stop the service if you want to modify myprogram.py
 ```
 sudo systemctl stop my.service
 ```